neuro-inc/neuro-base-environment/README.md

 License
 -------
-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is licensed under the terms of the [Apache License](/LICENSE)

 Additional info
 ---------------